-- Patients with persistently raised ALT levels and HBV DNA above 20,000 IU/mL should be treated. - Patients under 30 yrs who are HBeAg positive with high HBV DNA (often many millions of units) but normal ALT (immune tolerance stage) do not usually need treatment.
+- patients with persistently raised ALT levels and HBV DNA above 20,000 IU/mL should be treated. - patients under 30 yrs who are HBeAg positive with high HBV DNA (often many millions of units) but normal ALT (immune tolerance stage) do not usually need treatment.

-This leaves a 'grey' area consisting of many patients where recommendations vary, but at HFNZ we have chosen to use a risk-based approach as endorsed by the Asia Pacific Association for the Study of the Liver2.
+This leaves a 'grey' area consisting of many patients where recommendations vary, but at HFNZ we have chosen to use a risk-based approach as endorsed by the Asia Pacific Association for the Study of the Liver.

 REACH-B is a score that predicts risk of HCC (on the free MDCalc App).
-At present we refer for possible treatment, all patients with a risk above 2% in ten years (this includes many patients with normal ALT.
+At present we refer for possible treatment, all patients with a risk above 2% in ten years (this includes many patients with normal ALT, especially those over the age 40).

-Treatment reduces subsequent HCC by around 3/4 but does not eliminate risk.
+Treatment reduces subsequent HCC by around /4 but does not eliminate risk.

-However, many experts now consider that earlier treatment may further reduce long-term risks of HCC by reducing integration of HBV into the liver cell genome, and recommend offering antivirals to any patients over thirty years of age with an HBV DNA > 2000 or HBeAg positive3.
+However, many experts now consider that earlier treatment may further reduce long-term risks of HCC by reducing integration of HBV into the liver cell genome, and recommend offering anti-virals to any patients over thirty years of age with an HBV DNA > 2000 or HBeAg positive.

 This is included in current BPAC guidelines, and is suitable for primary care management.
 Secondary care referral can be restricted to those with evidence of severe fibrosis/cirrhosis or co-morbidities.